raj-pranav/learn-solidity/Tutorials/Beginners/2-Data_types_solidity.md

   - ...... > _and so on, with multiple of 8 and the last value is_
   - uint256 (or `uint`) : value range (0 to 4294967295)

+#### NOTE: There is no concept of `Float` or Floating point data type in solidity till version 0.8.11
+---
 ### String
 - [x] Use to store textual information such as name, place, data etc..
 - [x] string is similar to bytes but are used for for arbitrary-length string `(UTF-8)` data
 - [x] Declared using single quote `' '` or double quotes `" "`
 `Note` : string does not allow  length or index access

+---

 ### Address (a 20 byte value) - for Ethereum
 There are two types of address type in solidity `address` and `address payable`